Diplomatic Revolution of 1756: Aftermath

 Britain and Prussia faced Austria, France and Russia.
 The Dutch Republic, which was no longer directly threatened by France because of the Franco-Austrian alliance, refused to fight for Britain's interests and stayed neutral.
 Despite the reversal of alliances, the basic antagonisms remained, Prussia versus Austria and Britain versus France.
-The war ended in a victory for Britain and Prussia, aided by the Miracle of the House of Brandenburg and Britain's control of the seas, which was enhanced by success during its 1759 annus mirabilis.
+The Seven Years' War ended in a victory for Britain and Prussia, aided by the Miracle of the House of Brandenburg and Britain's control of the seas, which was enhanced by success during its 1759 annus mirabilis.
 France, Austria, and their European allies ultimately were unsuccessful in their aims.
 The Anglo-Prussian Alliance proved to be short-lived largely because Britain withdrew financial and military support for Prussia in 1762; Prussia allied with Russia instead.
 The dissolution of the alliance and the new pre-eminence of Britain left it with no allies when the American Revolutionary War broke out.